-If your small business ships products directly to customers, it's important to fine-tune your processes in order to avoid wasting time, human resources and, ultimately, your money.
+If your small business ships products directly to customers, it's important to fine-tune your processes in order to avoid wasting time, resources and, ultimately, your money.
 A good shipping process involves more than just the right packaging material.
 This means finding and using shipping tools that organize and track your mailed products.

 Here are five helpful tools: